 Supplements.
 I take a few but Vitamin D has been my go-to for that little extra when the sun isn’t shining anymore.
 Check with your doctor because, you know, I’m not a doctor.

 Light therapy.
 I use a light therapy lamp for thirty minutes each morning while I do some odds and ends on my computer.
-I am sleeping through the night more consistently than I have in years and I’m giving this little beauty most of the credit.
+I struggle with sleeping through the night these days (as I’m pretty sure I’m perimenopausal), so I need all the help I can get.

 Tea.
 I’ve been drinking two or three cups of white or green tea every morning for years.
 I’m a huge fan of Adagio loose teas but they also come in tea bags.
 However, when the weather turns, I ask for Baetea’s Happy tea for my birthday and drink a few cups of that each day.
 (Baetea also comes in immunity, sleep, energy and a few others.)